 To answer the withdrawal question, you will have to assess what reasonable rates of return can be earned, what your risk tolerance actually is, what the inflation rate is likely to be, and how long you may live.
 It’s easy to say, “oh, the average mortality is 85 years, so that’s what I’ll plan on”.
 But if your family has a history of relatives living into their 90s, you better plan on surpassing that.
-Medical science has made longer life more probable, not less probable, than what previous generations experienced.
+Medical science has made living longer more probable, not less probable, than what previous generations experienced.

 We’d answer, yes, but with a huge caveat.
 Taking your benefit and what Congress ultimately does to shore up social security will have a tremendous impact on all retirees.

 We’ve all been led to believe that social security benefits are guaranteed for life.
 That is not technically true.
-Social security benefits are super-safe in the sense that an agency of the US government stands behind them.
-The truth is that in an emergency, the Congress can change social security law.
+Social security benefits are safe in the sense that an agency of the US government stands behind them.
+The truth is that in an emergency, Congress can change social security law.
 They can add options, withdraw options, change payout formulas and CPI calculations; and they can phase out benefits based on income levels.

 We believe that the needed changes are relatively easy mathematically, but very difficult politically.
 We therefore believe that Congress will wait until the problem has reached “emergency” status before it acts.
 Trying to reform the system now gives too much material for any politician’s enemies to claim they want to cheat the elderly.
 Right now, nobody is going to touch this third rail.

 Most likely – when that emergency arrives – some combination of changing retirement age, adjusting the inflation factor, and phasing out benefits based on income levels will be adopted, and the system will become solvent and healthy again.